On bulk deviations for the local behavior of random interlacements

 We now provide a brief overview of the proofs.
 An important feature underpinning the large deviation asymptotics analyzed in this work is a loose decomposition of random interlacements, when looked at in a box $B$ of large size $L$, into an {\it undertow} that heuristically reflects a local value for the box of the level of the interlacement, and a {\it wavelet} part that captures local information, so that between well-separated such boxes the mutual dependence is ``channeled'' via the ``undertow'', but the ``wavelet parts'' are independent.
 This type of decomposition is more delicate for random interlacements than in the case of the Gaussian free field, see for instance Section 5 of \cite{Szni15}, or Section 5 of \cite{Szni}.
-We access this decomposition in Section 2, with the coupling based on the soft local time technique of \cite{PopoTeix15}, and more specifically for our purpose in the form developed in \cite{ComeGallPopoVach13}.
-Further, we derive in Proposition \ref{prop2.2} of Section 2 super-polynomial decay estimates that show that in a box $B$ of large size $L$ various quantities, in particular averages involving the local functions $F$, concentrate near a value dictated by the undertow in the box $B$.
+Incidentally, it would be of interest to see if such decompositions could be supplied in further models with continuous symmetry.
+Here, we access the above mentioned decomposition in Section 2, with the coupling based on the soft local time technique of \cite{PopoTeix15}, and more specifically for our purpose in the form developed in \cite{ComeGallPopoVach13}.
+Informally, the wavelet part in a box $B$ corresponds to the collection of excursions in the trajectories of the full interlacements from $B$ to the boundary of a large concentric box, and the undertow to the number of such excursions in the interlacements up to level $u$, scaled by the capacity of $B$.
+Actually, we derive in Proposition \ref{prop2.2} of Section 2 super-polynomial decay estimates that show that in a box $B$ of large size $L$ various quantities, in particular averages involving the local functions $F$, concentrate near a value dictated by the undertow in the box $B$.